Automattic/RadControl/readme.txt

 Tested up to: 3.8
 Stable tag: 0.1.1-beta

-Harness the power of WordPress.com's advertising partners for your own blog.
+Simply harness the power of WordPress.com's advertising partners for your own blog.

 == Description ==